F. R. Buckley

 F. R. Buckley (1896–1976) was an English writer.
 He wrote more than 200 short stories for pulp magazines between 1918 and 1953.

 Early and personal life

 He was born Frederick Robert Buckley on 20 December 1896 in Colton, Staffordshire, England and died in 1976.
 He was the son of R. J. Buckley (1847–1938) and Mary Wakelin.
 His father was music critic for the Birmingham Gazette from 1886 to 1926.
 Frederick attended King Edward's School, Birmingham and Birmingham University, studying journalism.
 While at King Edward's School, at age 14, he performed in Aristophanes' Peace in the role of Theoria.
 Also in the cast was schoolmate J. R. R. Tolkien playing Hermes.

+In 1915, Buckley went to the United States on the SS St Louis and worked as Chief reviewer and later Editor for the Motion Picture Mail, a Saturday magazine supplement of the New York Evening Mail.
+Buckley then moved to become New York Managing Editor of the Exhibitors Herald.

 In 1916, Buckley married American actress Helen Curry, sister of fellow pulp fiction author Tom Curry.
 He returned to England in 1932 after his first wife's suicide.
 His second marriage to Ruth Tennant ended in divorce.
 He remarried once again in 1959, to Marie Victoria Lindsay.